christophermayfield/thesisprogress/README.md

-# thesisprogress
+## thesisprogress
-this is going to be a thesis update repo. check back for thesis updates!
+This is going to be a thesis update repo.

+Here you will find:
+* My current thesis draft
+* Daily log updates
+* Daily musings of my feelings of my thesis draft.